waka/mysql_replicator/README.md

 # MySQL Replicator

-This library is handler for MySQL binlog events using MySQL Replication Protocol.
+`MysqlReplicator` gem is a library for processing MySQL Binlog events using the MySQL replication protocol.

-And this library is written by Ruby, so you can install from RubyGems.
+And also, this is lightweight because only depend on the Ruby standard library.

 ## Installation